kravishan/LLaMA3-RAG-agent/README.md

 # LLaMA3-RAG-agent

-This repository contains code for an agent using LLaMA3 for retrieval-augmented generation (RAG) tasks.
+LLaMA3-RAG-agent is a repository showcasing an implementation of a retrieval-augmented generation (RAG) agent using LLaMA3 (Large Language Model for Mediation Agent 3).
+This project integrates advanced natural language processing techniques for document retrieval, analysis, and question-answering tasks.
+It includes functionalities for indexing documents from specified URLs, enhancing user queries using a search query generator, and grading answers based on relevance and factual accuracy.
+Explore how LLaMA3-RAG-agent can facilitate complex information retrieval and generation tasks in various domains.

 ![diagram](https://github.com/kravishan/LLaMA3-RAG-agent/assets/125926016/d30c27ff-6f56-47f9-bf46-28676c5bfab7)